taupiqueur/pw/docs/manual.md

 ## Description

-pw is a deterministic password generator.

-Create passwords based on your master password with the following method.
+pw is a deterministic password generator that lets you create passwords based on your master password with the following method.

 ```
 base64(sha3_512("master_password,then,comma,separated,values"))